-Maintenance Activity: Any activity undertaken by WSDOT maintenance employees within or adjacent to highways rights of way to preserve, protect, and enhance the safe mobility of the traveling public, the highway facility, and the environment.
+Maintenance Activity: Any activity undertaken by WSDOT maintenance employees within or adjacent to highways right of ways to preserve, protect, and enhance the safe mobility of the traveling public, the highway facility and the environment.

 Significant Roadside Activity: Any activity that will substantially alter the visual appearance of a roadside.
 Significant activities include, but are not limited to: